 Selling products on your blog is a great way to monetize, especially if you’re creative.
-You can sell basically anything under the sun, and Etsy has allowed us to bring the art of
+You can sell basically anything under the sun, and Etsy has allowed us to bring the art of handmade to anyone.

 Here are some ideas for products you can sell: